Free shipping to the US on orders over $150

 5) Cooking the Mochi Dough

-Heat the electric griddle on low heat (120C to 140C: 248F to 284F) and grease it with cooking oil using a paper towel or brush.
+Heat the electric griddle on low heat (120°C to 140°C: 250°F to 280°F) and grease it with cooking oil using a paper towel or brush.
 Alternatively, you can also use a non-stick frying pan and heat it on low heat.

-Begin pouring the mochi dough into the pan with a ladle, turning them into small crepes.
-Spread each mochi into ~6 x 13cm pieces.
+Begin pouring the mochi dough into the pan with a ladle, forming them into small crepes.
+Spread each mochi into pieces approximately 6 x 13cm in size.

 When the surface of the mochi becomes dry, carefully flip it and cook the other side for about 10 to 20 seconds.
 Be careful not to burn the dough.

-Note: The mochi dough will begin turning dry quite quickly, so be sure to carefully watch it and don't walk away.
+Note: The mochi dough will begin to dry quite quickly, so be sure to watch it carefully and don't walk away.

 7) Rolling the Sakura Mochi